Towards real-time surrogate-free Bayesian inversion for neutron reflectometry: Background

+In the context of NR, the loss gradient above once again requires access to the gradient of the forward reflectivity model, made possible by the contribution of this work.
+With access to the gradient of the ELBO, all that remains is to solve the optimisation problem with a gradient descent scheme such as one of those described in section \ref{sec:opt_NR}.

+It is important to note here that VI based on minimisation of the KL divergence can display `mode-seeking' behaviour that emphasises high probability regions of the posterior at the expense of lower probability areas leading to underprediction of variance.
+For a discussion of why this occurs and advice in the context of NR see Supplementary Information Section~S3.

 In the limit of very large data (>10k samples), computing the expectations above (even with a single sample approximation) may become prohibitively expensive.
-In such contexts, a particularly powerful extension is \emph{Stochastic variational inference} (SVI) \cite{hoffman2013stochastic}.
-It is the opinion of the authors that SVI is particularly promising in the large data, complex model regime of NR having been successfully applied to datasets numbering millions of examples in other fields \cite{hoffman2013stochastic}.
-However, because most static NR datasets comprise <1k samples, only a standard VI approach is considered in this work.
+In such contexts, a particularly powerful extension is \emph{Stochastic variational inference} (SVI) \cite{hoffman2013stochastic}. \rev{The results of this paper indicate that SVI is particularly promising in the large data, complex model regime of NR having been successfully applied to datasets numbering millions of examples in other fields \cite{hoffman2013stochastic}.} However, because most static NR datasets comprise <1k samples, only a standard VI approach is considered in this work.

+An important choice in VI is the selection of a surrogate distribution $q$ that will approximate the true posterior.
+In an NR context it is important that the support of this distribution covers the expected support of the parameters of interest.
+For example, if two parameters are expected to be correlated (e.g. thickness and SLD in a kinetic heating experiment) then a $q$ must be selected that can represent this correlation.
+For example, independent Gaussian distributions would be unable to reproduce this correlation, whereas a multivariate Gaussian would (at the cost of additional parameters to be optimised).